 It’s 11 in the morning.
 You’re hungry and hung.
 What’s the first thing that pops into your head?
 Café O Mai’s pork meatballs in rich tomato sauce with quail eggs and a fluffy white baguette of course.
 They also have an impressive register of bahn mi in every combination your brunching heart could imagine but we could never go past the meatballs.

-Apart from having a killer French toast special every weekend, which frankly reason enough to spend every Sunday amongst their greenery, Smug Fig also dish up a worthy brunch Mexican Tots dish that involves a staggering amount of tater tots.
-Potato gems for breakfast?
-Yes please and thank you.
+Apart from having a killer French toast special every weekend, which frankly reason enough to spend every Sunday amongst their greenery, Smug Fig also dish up a brunch-worthy halloumi stack sandwiched with avocado, bacon, relish, galic butter and poached eggs on sourdough.
+Halloumi anything is a good time in our books.

 There are so many reasons we love Adonis—chief among them the sheer number of choices on their all-day breakfast menu.
 Seriously, you will need half an hour just to settle on what to order—we speak from experience.
 Will it be the bacon, chorizo, poached eggs and halloumi loaded croissant?
 The crispy chicken and waffles?
 Or maybe you’re in need of the Hangover Cure, a brekky burger stacked with a beef patty, halloumi, hash brown, bacon and aioli.